monarch-initiative/loinc2hpo/docs/source/Configuration.rst

 -----------------
 The following setting are strongly recommended.
 Not specifying them will not affect the operation of the app.

-* Change the directory for auto-saved data.
-The default directory for auto-saved data is located at ~/.loinc2hpo/Data.
-If you want to change this setting, click **Configuration** - **Set path to Autosaved Data** to select your desired directory.

-  **Note:** this step is mandatory if you want to use and push your annotations to `loinc2hpoAnnotation <https://github.com/TheJacksonLaboratory/loinc2hpoAnnotation>`_.
-Follow instructions there to set up the path properly.

 * Set biocurator ID.
 From the menu bar, click **"Configuration"** - **"Set biocurator ID"**, specify your biocurator ID.
 If you are not assigned one, create one for yourself with the following format: organization name first followed by `:`, then your name/id.